Grave of high-ranking Nazi Reinhard Heydrich opened in Berlin | DW | 15.12.2019

 After the Allied forces won the war and occupied Berlin in 1945, they removed markings from the graves of all major Nazi leaders to prevent them from being used as rallying points for Nazi sympathizers.
 Heydrich's grave is also currently unmarked.

-An employee with Berlin's Invalids' Cemetery discovered that the grave had been opened this Thursday, police told the mass-circulation Bild.
+An employee of Berlin's Invalids' Cemetery discovered that the grave had been opened this Thursday, police told the mass-circulation Bild.
 Police have opened an investigation over grave defilement.

 Early findings indicate that "nothing was removed" from the grave, a police source was quoted as saying by the daily Tagesspiegel.

-While the motive for the opening of Heydrich's grave was not immediately clear, a similar case in the year 2000 saw left-wing extremists open the alleged grave of Berlin leader of Nazi SA stormtroopers, Horst Wessel.
-The left-wing group said they had taken out Wessel's skull and threw it in the Spree River after Neo-Nazis started gathering at his grave.
+While the motive for the opening of Heydrich's grave was not immediately clear, a similar case in the year 2000 saw left-wing extremists open the alleged grave of Horst Wessel, Berlin leader of the Nazi SA (Storm Troopers).
+The left-wing group said they had taken out Wessel's skull and thrown it into the Spree River after neo-Nazis started gathering at his grave.

 The police, however, denied that any remains were removed and claimed that the grave was actually the resting place of Wessel's father and not the Nazi sympathizer himself.